What is Linguistics?

 - How is it that words carry meaning?
 How can the meaning of a sentence be calculated from the meanings of the individual words of which it is composed?

-- In what ways are the signed languages of the Deaf different from spoken languages?
+- In what ways are the signed languages different from spoken languages?
 In what ways are they the same?

-- What principles underlie the construction of words, phrases and sentences?
+- What principles are the foundation of words, phrases and sentences?

 - How are the sounds of language produced?
 Does the sound system of a language form a coherent pattern?